Install baseboards, crown, doors

 Restain Natural Woods

-Things to consider before a job
+Things to consider before an Interior Service job

 - Priming of bare wood is key to a long-lasting paint job.
 We always include the use of appropriate surface primers.